teg/systemd-units/README.md

 ------

     /
+      /common/$tarballname/:
-      /common:   the unit files that we have agreed on as the 'standard' ones, should these should be attempted to be pushed upstream /{arch,opensuse,mageia,fedora,gentoo,...}/$tarballname/:
+          the unit files that we have agreed on as the 'standard' ones, these should be attempted to be pushed upstream /{arch,opensuse,mageia,fedora,gentoo,...}/$tarballname/:
           copies of the unit files specific to each distro, as they are currently shipped

 Guidelines for shared unit files
 --------------------------------